Published on 01 Aug 18

-Tim is a Special Counsel at Greenwoods & Herbert Smith Freehills Pty Limited in Melbourne.
-Tim is a legal practitioner who practices primarily in the area of income tax and capital gains tax, generally for “large business and international” type clients, mainly in financing, major projects and M&A. He is a former State Chairman and current National Councillor of The Tax Institute, and is this year’s President of the Institute.
-He has published frequently in professional journals and spoken at professional organisation conferences and seminars and guest lectures in the University of Melbourne’s Masters of Laws program
+Prior to joining White & Case, Tim was a Special Counsel at Greenwoods & Herbert Smith Freehills Pty Limited in Melbourne.
+Tim is a legal practitioner who practices primarily in the area of income tax and capital gains tax, generally for “large business and international” type clients, mainly in financing, major projects and M&A. He is a former State Chairman and current National Councillor of The Tax Institute, and is immediate past President of the Institute.
+He has published frequently in professional journals and spoken at professional organisation conferences and seminars and guest lectures in the University of Melbourne’s Masters of Laws program.

 - Current at